OpenMicroStep/MSBuildSystem/@msbuildsystem/core/src/runner.md

 It allow selecting multiple branches of the graph to limit the executed set of tasks.
 The `root` task is always enabled.

+There is two way to execute an action: `run` and `runWithMapReduce`.

+The map/reduce way is usefull for creating tools around the build graph (ie. generating ide files, autocompletion, ...).
+This approach allow to write tool easilly without creating heavy synchronous by design workload on the build graph.
+In the long run, big build graph could be shared accross multiple workers and the map/reduce work could then be dispatched with ease.

 Methods
 -------